wangjiezhe/awesome-stars/README.md

 ## C

+- [PDF-Writer](https://github.com/galkahana/PDF-Writer) - High performance library for creating, modiyfing and parsing PDF files in C++
+- [nnn](https://github.com/jarun/nnn) - :dolphin: The missing terminal file browser for X
+- [smenu](https://github.com/p-gen/smenu) - Terminal utility that allows you to use words coming from the standard input to create a nice selection window just below the cursor.
+Once done, your selection will be sent to standard output.
+Screencasts can be found in the Wiki
 - [xmake](https://github.com/tboox/xmake) - :beer: A cross-platform build utility based on Lua
 - [vm86](https://github.com/tboox/vm86) - :hamburger: The x86 Script Instruction Virtual Machine
 - [tbox](https://github.com/tboox/tbox) - :package: A glib-like multi-platform c library